 Are you sure you'd like to remove this alert?
 You will no longer receive email updates about this topic.

-Bayer’s Crop Science division’s application to renew the EU approval of its genetically modified T45 oilseed rape has successfully completed a risk assessment by the European Food Safety Authority (EFSA).
+An application for EU import approval for a genetically modified maize line combining five traits has successfully completed the risk assessment stage by the European Food Safety Authority (EFSA).

 All set!
 This article has been sent to firstname.lastname@example.org.